daxamengineer/Transistron-Healthcare-GUI/README.md

 # Transistron-Healthcare-GUI
-Using swing in JAVA, creating a Healthcare local app
+Using the swing library in JAVA, creating a healthcare assistant application

-CONNECTING TO A CHANNEL IN THE THINGSPEAK CLOUD, A DOCTOR AND PATIENT PAGE IS CREATED